Soil Preparation

 What does “organic” soil mean?

 When it comes to soil, there are two uses of the word “organic”.
 “Organic” can simply refer to the carbon-based organic matter in the soil.
 This may have come from manures, leaf litter, woody debris etc. Most soils have a component of organic matter.
-Soils high in organic matter are great for growing veggies.
+Soils high in organic matter are great for growing vegetables.

 The second use of the term “organic” refers to “organically certified soils”.
 These soils are certified to comply with one of the several organic certification standards.
 These soils are free from inorganic inputs and are suitable for growing organically certified produce.
 Organically certified potting mixes tend to be more expensive and often don’t meet the Australian Standard for premium potting mixes.